Datatab

 Threshold value 4

-We can now do this for all other thresholds.So we now have our finished ROC curve At this point, for example, 80% of the diseased people were correctly classified as "diseased" and 20% of the healthy people were incorrectly classified as "diseased".
+We can do this for all other thresholds, finishing the ROC curve.
+At the marked point below, for example, 80% of the diseased people were correctly classified as "diseased" and 20% of the healthy people were incorrectly classified as "diseased".

 Finished ROC curve